gherrador/gherrador/README.md

 Experienced in all type of Industries as an Industrial Engineer and Freelance as Developer.

-Well-versed in numerous programming languages including JavaScript, Typescript, React Js,Next Js, Node Js, C#, Python.
+Well-versed in numerous programming languages including JavaScript, Typescript, React Js,Next Js, Node Js, C#, Python, Rust.

 Related to database, I work with Sql and NoSql databases.